Science Bar “Pesticides: Bees are losing their minds, but is everything okay here?”

 Man is not spared

-This first Science Bar of the season will be hosted by :
+This first Science Bar of the season will be hosted by:

-• Charles Sultan, Professor of Pediatric Endocrinology at Montpellier University Hospital, member of the Environmental Health Group.
+• Charles Sultan, professor of pediatric endocrinology at Montpellier University Hospital, member of the environmental health group.

-Montpellier Science Bar Facebook page
+Facebook page of the Montpellier Science Bar

 COMUE website